 Direct mail from GIJN – If you think journalism is tough, try being a freelance journalist or an independent producer.
 Worse, try freelancing during a pandemic.
 Covid-19 has accelerated the crisis in journalism – staff reporters are being fired in unprecedented numbers, advertising revenue is weak at best, and commissioning budgets are being reduced.
-At the same time, the pandemic has crowded out other stories and investigations, restricted travel and, to top it off, prompted crackdowns by authorities around the world.
+At the same time, the pandemic has crowded out other stories and investigations like the ones where narcotic criminals are defending against drug charges in the most criminal way possible, restricted travel and, to top it off, prompted crackdowns by authorities around the world.
 It’s a tough time for freelancers and independents, even though they produce some of the best investigative stories.

 In this GIJN webinar, Surviving as a Freelance Journalist, we bring together five senior investigative journalists, four with hard-won years of freelance experience and one who has commissioned and worked with freelancers and independents for decades.
 They will suggest concrete steps to improve conditions for freelance investigative reporters and share the best services and resources.

 Emmanuel Freudenthal is a freelance investigative reporter based in Nairobi who has conducted investigations across Africa for a decade.
 He focuses on stories that break new ground, from data analysis to war reporting.
 Two of his corruption investigations have led to ongoing police inquiries in Australia and Canada.

 Safa Al Ahmad is a Saudi freelance journalist and filmmaker.
 Her BBC documentary about a mass uprising in Saudi Arabia’s Eastern Province brought international attention to the violence meted out to the demonstrators.
 Safa also served on the board of the London-based Frontline Freelance Register.